canbekley/nba_potw_visuals/README.md

   <li><code>output_toggle.tpl</code> - A script for hiding code in the nbconvert slide decks</li></ul>

 ### Installation:
 In order to run the project on your local <code>Anaconda</code>, download all the files and run `nba_data_exploratory.ipynb` on your jupyter notebook.
-Note that in order to run all the cells, you will have to fill to respective parts with your own twitter api keys.
+To run the slide decks, you will need to type `jupyter nbconvert nba_data_explanatory.ipynb --to slides --post serve --template output_toggle` in the Anaconda Prompt.
+You can easily navigate through the slides using the arrow keys.

 ### Without Installation:
 You can just view the complete analysis and the used code from the included HTML files `nba_data_exploratory.html` or from the built-in ipynb reader in github without any prerequisitions.